dtao/PhilosopherDeveloper/app/views/posts/optimize-for-comprehensibility.markdown

 // same implementation as above, just broken up into methods
 ```

-Here's what bothered me about this kind of refactoring at the time: **there was still functionality
+Here's what bothered me about this kind of refactoring at the time: *there was still functionality
-to build.** While I would have conceded that this sort of refactoring arguably made the code more
+to build.* While I would have conceded that Yujun's refactoring arguably made the code more
 *readable*, it did not get us any closer to completing the
 [stories](http://en.wikipedia.org/wiki/User_stories) we needed to finish that iteration.
 For me,
 that meant it was not an appropriate use of our time as (expensive) consultants.
 It was not even